-Nia Vardalos (full name Antonia Eugenia Vardalos) is an actress, screenwriter, and producer.
+Nia Vardalos is an actress, screenwriter, and producer.
 Her most notable work is the 2002 film My Big Fat Greek Wedding, which was based on a one-woman stage play she dramatized and in which she starred.

 My Big Fat Greek Wedding was a film that unquestionably proves the effectiveness that positive word of mouth can have.
-Nia Vardalos’ My Big Fat Greek Wedding was the very definition of the independent sleeper that came from virtually nowhere to become an Oscar-nominated breakout hit that would compete with such summer 2002 heavies as Signs, Austin Powers in Goldmember, and XXX.
+Nia Vardalos’ My Big Fat Greek Wedding was the very definition of the low-budget independent production that came from virtually nowhere to become an Oscar-nominated breakout hit that would compete with all the Hollywood summer 2002 heavies.

 Born Antonia Eugenia Vardalos in Winnipeg, Manitoba, Canada on September 24, 1962, to Doreen Christakis and Constantine “Gus” Vardalos, Nia Vardalos’ good-natured and eccentric family encouraged the talented youngster’s creativity she began exhibiting when she was merely six years old.
 Her love of performing led Vardalos to begin her professional career at the Rainbow Stage, a theater company that eventually provided her with the means to get a scholarship to Toronto’s Ryerson University in 1986.

 It was two short years later that the emerging performer would join Toronto’s Second City theater troupe, moving to Chicago’s Second City stage shortly thereafter.
 Introduced to future husband Ian Gomez while performing in the Windy City, the couple married in September 1993 and moved to Los Angeles shortly thereafter.